-ceived 42 loans in this year.
-In the original dataset, none of these 42 loans have records on bank local branch information and thus are supposed to be dropped from the analysis because of missing prefectures.
-Using the algorithm described above, 19 of the loans are recognized as zombie loans and assigned a prefecture to.
+For example, the publicly listed firm China Southern Glass was a zombie firm in 2009 and received 42 loans in that year.
+In the original dataset, none of these 42 loans have records of bank local branch information and thus are supposed to be dropped from the analysis because of missing prefectures.
+Using the algorithm described above, 19 of the loans are recognized as zombie loans and assigned to a prefecture.
 The remaining 23 loans are not recognized as zombie loans and dropped from the sample.
-In comparison, in 2008, this firm borrowed from all prefectures recognized in 2009, and an additional prefecture: Yichang.
-It's possible that the missing prefectures in 2009 include this additional prefecture.
-For each zombie firm, the seriousness of prefectures cities varies.
+In comparison, in 2008, this firm borrowed from all prefectures recognized in 2009 and an additional prefecture: Yichang.
+It is possible that the missing prefectures in 2009 include this additional prefecture.
+For each zombie firm, the seriousness of missing prefectures varies.

-In order to fill in the loan gaps (at prefecture-year level), I follow Verhoogen (2008) and impute the missing loans by regressing aggregate loan (in log values) on the following variables: one-year lead and one-year lag of the same variable, current value and one-to-four-year lags of local GDP growth, unemployment rate, fiscal surplus ratio (the ratio of fiscal surplus to GDP), fixed asset investments (in log values), year fixed effects, and prefecture-cycle fixed effects.
+In order to fill in the loan gaps (at the prefecture-year level), I follow Verhoogen (2008) and impute the missing loans by regressing aggregate loan values (in logs) on the following variables: one-year lead and one-year lag of the same variable, the current value, and one-to-four-year lags of local GDP growth, unemployment rate, fiscal surplus ratio (the ratio of fiscal surplus to GDP), fixed asset investments (in logs), year fixed effects, and prefecture-cycle fixed effects.
 The predicted values from the regression are imputed for the missing loans.
-If a lead and/or lag of any independent variables is missing, I impute the missing loans with the predicted values from an analogous regression without the lead and/or lag.
+If a lead and/or lag of any independent variable is missing, I impute the missing loans with the predicted values from an analogous regression without the lead and/or lag.